 IV.B.1.e) Interpersonal and Communication Skills Fellows must demonstrate interpersonal and communication skills that result in the effective exchange of information and collaboration with patients, their families, and health professionals. ^(Core) IV.B.1.f) Systems-based Practice Fellows must demonstrate an awareness of and responsiveness to the larger context and system of health care, including the social determinants of health, as well as the ability to call effectively on other resources to provide optimal health care. ^(Core) IV.C.
 Curriculum Organization and Fellow Experiences IV.C.1.
-The curriculum must be structured to optimize fellow educational experiences, the length of these experiences, and supervisory continuity. ^(Core) IV.C.1.a) Assignment of rotations must be structured to minimize the frequency of rotational transitions and rotations must be of sufficient length to provide a quality educational experience, defined by continuity of patient care, ongoing supervision, longitudinal relationships with faculty members, and high-quality assessment and feedback. ^(Core) IV.C.1.b) Clinical experiences must be structured to facilitate learning in a manner that allows the fellows to function as part of an effective health care team that works together longitudinally with shared goals of patient safety and quality improvement. ^(Core)
+The curriculum must be structured to optimize fellow educational experiences, the length of these experiences, and supervisory continuity. ^(Core) IV.C.1.a) Pediatric surgery rotations must be a minimum of four weeks in duration. ^(Core) wish to deve ecific Background and Intent: The Committee acknowledges that programs may lop some rotations that are less than one month in duration.
+Programs may do so atric surgery rotations.